harmonysoft-tech/custom-gradle-dist-gradle-plugin/README.md

      *Note: it's necessary to specify this property or 'customDistributionFileNameMapper' property.
 It's an error to define the both/none of them*

      **optional settings:**
+     * `customDistributionVersion` - allows to specify custom distribution version, `project.version` is used by default
      * `gradleDistributionType` - allows to specify base Gradle distribution type. `bin` and `all` [are available](https://docs.gradle.org/current/userguide/gradle_wrapper.html#sec:adding_wrapper) at the moment, `bin` is used by default
      * `skipContentExpansionFor` - the plugin by default expands content of the files included into custom Gradle distribution by default (see below).
 That might cause a problem if we want to add some binary file like `*.jar` or `*.so`.
 This property holds a list of root paths relative to `init.d` which content shouldn't be expanded.
        Example: consider the following project structure: